apache/shenyu-website/docs/user-guide/property-config/use-data-sync.md

 ### Apollo Synchronization Config

-Apollo just support Java [8,17), if you want to use apollo as data sync center, please make sure your JDK version is between [8,17).
+If you want to use Apollo as the data sync center, make sure the Apollo deployment and client runtime are compatible with JDK 17.

 * `Apache ShenYu` gateway config